Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Mathematical context and examples of the symmetry

-Another symmetric definition are the first and the last letter of a word.
-In Isabelle/HOL, the first element of a list is its head, realized as one of two selectors, named {\tt hd}, of the list constructor \Cons{}.
-The last letter is the recursive function {\tt last}:
+The second example is constituted by the pair of symmetric definitions of the first and the last letter of a word, i.e., element of a list.
+In Isabelle/HOL, the first element of a list is its head, realized as one of two selectors, named \isaterm{hd}, of the list constructor \Cons{}.
+The last letter is the recursive function \isaterm{last}:

 \begin{isaframe} \isacommand{primrec}\isamarkupfalse \ {\isacharparenleft}{\kern0pt}nonexhaustive{\isacharparenright}{\kern0pt}\ last\ {\isacharcolon}{\kern0pt}{\isacharcolon}{\kern0pt}\ {\isachardoublequoteopen}{\isacharprime}{\kern0pt}a\ list\ {\isasymRightarrow}\ {\isacharprime}{\kern0pt}a{\isachardoublequoteclose}\ \isakeyword{where}\isanewline \ \ {\isachardoublequoteopen}last\ {\isacharparenleft}{\kern0pt}x\ {\isacharhash}{\kern0pt}\ xs{\isacharparenright}{\kern0pt}\ {\isacharequal}{\kern0pt}\ {\isacharparenleft}{\kern0pt}if\ xs\ {\isacharequal}{\kern0pt}\ {\isacharbrackleft}{\kern0pt}{\isacharbrackright}{\kern0pt}\ then\ x\ else\ last\ xs{\isacharparenright}{\kern0pt}{\isachardoublequoteclose} \end{isaframe}